 The allowances and reimbursements paid to Telford & Wrekin’s councillors have been published for the latest financial year.

-The amount paid to councillors is £14,073 below what councillors were entitled to as the council’s Cabinet took a voluntary ten per cent reduction in their special responsibilities allowance.
+The total paid to councillors and co-optees is £243 less than what was paid the previous year.
+Councilors were also paid £11,550 less in allowances than they were entitled to as the Cabinet took a voluntary reduction in special responsibilities allowance.

-Details of payments to councillors can be accessed here
+Details of 2018/19 payments to councillors are here